sure-trust/G15-VLSI_Frontend/Course Report/Chepuri Srija.md

 ## Qualifications: B.Tech completed

-Welcome to the course report for the VLSI FRONTEND!
+Welcome to the course report for the VLSI FRONT-END!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project